kubfly/flylog-sdk-rust/README.md

-# flylog-sdk-rust
+# FlyLog SDK for Rust
-FlyLog SDK for Rust
+Provides Rust API for application development with FlyLog framework.